First Time Voters

 • If your name is not in the voter roster and you believe you registered to vote in your precinct, you may have the right to vote on a provisional ballot.
 Your vote will count if election officials determine that you are eligible to vote.

-• If you are away from home on Election Day, you may be able to vote by absentee ballot.
+• If you are away from home on Election Day, you may be able to vote by mail-in ballot.

 Voter ID for First Time Voters

-When voting at a polling place for the first time, you must show proof of identification.
-Learn more about the types of ID you can show.
+When voting at a polling place for the first time, you must show proof of identification, either with photo or other ID.

 • Pennsylvania driver’s license or PennDOT ID card